SyahrulNazri/sd-training/Readme.md

 ## DAY 1
-### Topic-Lecture Introdcution to iverilog design test bench
+### Topic-Lecture Introduction to iverilog design test bench

 **What is Simulator ?**